When do the 2022 Winter Olympics end?

 Saturday, February 19 (Day 15)

-- The final day of primetime competition takes place as U.S. bobsledder Kaillie Humphries (Calgary, Alberta) competes for her fourth medal in the two-woman event.
+The final day of primetime competition takes place as U.S. bobsledders Kaillie Humphries (Calgary, Alberta) and Elana Meyers Taylor (Douglasville, Georgia) compete in the two-woman event.
 The men’s hockey final will also take place as well as the Figure Skating Pairs’ Free Skate–the most anticipated event for the host county.

 - When: 8:00 p.m. on NBC and Peacock